Amancio Ortega Biography: The Quiet Billionaire Who Built Zara and Changed Global Fashion Forever

 Early Life & Childhood: Poverty, Humiliation, and the Birth of Ambition

-Amancio Ortega was born on March 28, 1936, in Busdongo de Arbás, a small village in León, Spain.
-His father was a railway laborer, and his mother worked as a housemaid.
-The family lived paycheck to paycheck, often struggling to afford basic necessities.
+Amancio Ortega was born on March 28, 1936, in Busdongo de Arbás, a small village in Spain.
+His family was very humble and financially disadvantaged.

 One childhood incident left a permanent mark on Ortega’s mindset.